adrianom-gh/DmC_Bloody_Palace_Randomizer/README.txt

 \resources folder.

 Changes made:
+1.15
+- added an option to disable bosses
 1.14
 - added an option to set the number of waves
 - added an option to set a hard limit on DreamRunners, Tyrants, Butchers, and Witches.
 This hard limit is 2,